loonsies/boussole/README.md

 # Planned features
 - Fullscreen map
+- Minimap
 - Uber Warp integration
 - Websocket support for LS position update
+- Hide maps if not in possession of the map key item
 - More ?

 # Credits and thanks
 atom0s & Thorny for providing code and help